 Dr. Orringer served his nine-year surgical training at the University of Michigan, UCLA and NYU Affiliated Hospitals.
 His microsurgical fellowship at NYU largely concentrated on complex microsurgical breast reconstruction, and he has been doing microsurgical, as well as implant based, breast reconstructions for more than thirty years.

 Dr. Orringer is internationally recognized and believes in an individualized and compassionate patient-centered approach.
 Each procedure is tailored to address the unique considerations and concerns of every patient.
 Dr. Orringer and his staff are dedicated to providing you with a personalized, professional, and caring experience.

 Schedule Your Beverly Hills Consultation

-If you might require prophylactic (preventative) mastectomy or mastectomy due to cancer, or require revision of an existing reconstruction, please contact us to schedule your individualized breast reconstruction consultation with Dr. Orringer.
+If you might require prophylactic (preventative) mastectomy or mastectomy due to cancer, or require revision of an existing reconstruction, please contact us to schedule your individualized breast reconstruction consultation with Dr. Orringer today.
 He will be happy to discuss both DIEP flap and implant breast reconstruction options.
 We proudly welcome patients from Beverly Hills, Los Angeles, Santa Monica, Hollywood, and Newport Beach, Northern California, as well as nationally and internationally.